davidbhr/CompactionAnalyzer/README.md

 sigma_tensor = 7/scale          # sigma of applied gauss filter / window for structure tensor analysis in px
                                 # should be in the order of the objects to analyze !!
                                 # 7 um for collagen
-edge = 40                       # Cutt of pixels at the edge since values at the border cannot be trusted segmention_thres = 1.0          # for cell segemetntion, thres 1 equals normal otsu threshold , change to detect different percentage of bright pixel seg_gaus1, seg_gaus2 = 8,80     # 2 gaus filters used for local contrast enhancement for segementation show_segmentation = False        # display the segmentation output to test parameters - script wont run further
+edge = 40                       # Cut off pixels at the edge since values at the border cannot be trusted segmention_thres = 1.0          # for cell segemetntion, thres 1 equals normal otsu threshold , change to detect different percentage of bright pixel seg_gaus1, seg_gaus2 = 8,80     # 2 gaus filters used for local contrast enhancement for segementation show_segmentation = False        # display the segmentation output to test parameters - script wont run further